tipo159/rust-instruction-dispatch/README.md

 In direct call threading,  each bytecode instruction is translated into a function pointer to an instruction implementation function.
 The return from each function and the next function call are tail-call optimized.

-This technique is mentioned in "Direct tail-call threading in Rust[5]”.
+This technique is mentioned in "Direct tail-call threading in Rust[^5]”.

+[^5] Demindiro.
+2021.
+Direct tail-call threading in Rust.
+Retrieved from <https://www.demindiro.com/blog/2021/rust-direct-tail-call-threading>.

-The Wikipedia article "Tail call[6]" is also helpful.
+The Wikipedia article "Tail call[^6]" is also helpful.

+[^6] Wikipedia.
+2023.
+Tail call.
+Retrieved from <https://en.wikipedia.org/wiki/Tail_call>.

 ### Direct Threading

 In direct threading, each bytecode is executed by jumping to its implementation address.

-The program "threadedasm.rs " in "Virtual Machine Dispatch Experiments in Rust[7]" implements direct threading in Rust using inline assembly.
-But, the program "threadedasm.rs" uses the old inline asm syntax, so I write direct threading program using the new inline asm syntax[8].
+The program "threadedasm.rs " in "Virtual Machine Dispatch Experiments in Rust[^7]" implements direct threading in Rust using inline assembly.
+But, the program "threadedasm.rs" uses the old inline asm syntax, so I write direct threading program using the new inline asm syntax[^8].

+[^7] Peter Liniker.
+2017.
+Virtual Machine Dispatch Experiments in Rust.
+Retrieved from <https://github.com/pliniker/dispatchers>.
+[^8] Rust RFC.
+2873-inline-asm.
+Retrieved from <https://rust-lang.github.io/rfcs/2873-inline-asm.html>.

 My program is only for Aarch64.
 I would appreciate it if you could send me pull requests for other architectural implementations.